Written by Natasha Moore - as part of Youth Music NextGen.

 Don’t rush, just be patient.
 Learn an instrument and some music theory.
 Without it you can get it right the odd time, but if you don't know why you're getting it right then it's very hard to replicate and grow.

-As the judges of the upcoming Youth Music and Charanga competition - what are the three key elements of a competition winning track to you?
+What are the three key elements of a competition winning track to you?

 Emotional connection - music needs to make us feel something.